linuxserver/docker-wireguard/README.md

 ## Versions

+* **10.01.23:** - Add new var to add `PersistentKeepalive` to server config for select peers to survive server IP changes when domain name is used.
 * **26.10.22:** - Better handle unsupported peer names.
 Improve logging.
 * **12.10.22:** - Add Alpine branch.
 Optimize wg and coredns services.
 * **09.10.22:** - Switch back to iptables-legacy due to issues on some hosts.